FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

     {"task_form":{"name":"Task1", "person":{"id":1, "name":"Fabien"}}}

-In a traditional Symfony2 application we simply define the property of the related class and it would perfectly assign the person to our task - in this case based on the id:
+In a traditional Symfony application we simply define the property of the related class and it would perfectly assign the person to our task - in this case based on the id: